mstump/spark_streaming_aggregation/README.md

 spark_streaming_aggregation
 ===========================

 Event aggregation with spark streaming.
 The example includes event aggregation over Kafka or TCP event streams.
+The instructions are [DSE specific](http://www.datastax.com/download) but this should work on a standalone cluster.

 ### To build and run the Kafka example
 1. Build the assembly ```./sbt/sbt package```